 - Africa Jacana; common in most wetlands in Uganda

-- African grey parrot; they are mostly seen in any forested habitat.
+- African grey parrots; are mostly seen in any forested habitat.

 - Great blue turaco; found I forested areas including Entebbe Botanical gardens